Chief of Party

 Denise has over a decade experience working as a bookkeeper in both the corporate and NPO sectors including the Nelson Mandela Foundation, JAM International and Harith General Partners, a PAN African Fund management and private equity firm.
 She is currently completing a Diploma in Management Accounting.

-Bonolo is a star international debater and the London Young Diplomat candidate for 2017 and studied for a BA in Social Sciences at the University of Botswana.
-She was selected to be the 2018 Chief Adjudicator at the Southern African Universities Debating Championship.
-She was also selected to represent Botswana in numerous international conferences including the Preparing Global Leaders Summit in Russia 2015, G200 Youth Summit 2016 & 2017 and Africa Young Leader Summit 2017 and the Young Diplomats Forum.
+Bonolo is a star international debater and the London Young Diplomat candidate for 2017.
+She was selected to represent Botswana in numerous international conferences including the Preparing Global Leaders Summit in Russia 2015.
 She was one of the founders and organisers of SADC Open which is policy analysis and debating tournament that aims to promote and propagate meaningful dialogue on the state of democracy and development policies in the Southern African Region in an effort to further regional integration.
+She holds a BA in Social Sciences from the University of Botswana.